-Networking is a great way to find jobs that aren’t advertised in traditional channels.
-Up to 75% of jobs are found through word-of-mouth or referrals.
-Using your contacts allows you to tap into this hidden job market.
+Networking is a great way to find jobs that aren’t advertised through traditional channels.
+Up to 75% of jobs are found through word-of-mouth or referrals, so having a good network of contacts gives you access to this hidden job market.

-Your current network could include friends, lecturers, workmates, students in your classes or clubs and societies, employers and sporting team mates.
-Some of these people may already work in your industry or know someone who could help you.
+Your network could include friends, lecturers, workmates, fellow students or club and society members, employers and sporting team mates.
+Some of these people may already work in your industry, or know someone who could help you.

 Starting to network

 You need to plan your networking.
 Being clear about your future goals makes it easier for someone to help you.

 Start with people you know well.
 They'll want to help and you'll feel more comfortable approaching them for help.